QuarkChain/L2Bridge/lpscript/README.md

 ### What should I do to prevent my order from expired?
 First of all, you can choose to take those orders with a validity period long enough.
 When users deposit, the contract requires an expiration of longer than 8 days.
 Considering the challenge period is 7 days, when you claim an order that will be expired in 8 days, there is at most 24 hours buffer to handle the hash relay and withdraw transactions, etc. `CLAIM_TIME_BUFFER` in .env allows you to place a safe margin in addition to the challenge period before claiming an order.

 Most importantly, you should start the procedure of relaying the hash head early enough after claiming.
 One choice is to sync each order automatically as soon as claimed. `SYNC_INTERVAL` plays an important role here.
-See [more](#how-should-i-manage-the-sync-service) for more detail.
+See [here](#how-should-i-manage-the-sync-service) for more detail.

 Finally, you'd better keep an eye on the status of your pending orders, and take extra actions if needed.
 The `yarn status` command is what you need here.
 ### How should I manage the sync service?